Abernaughty/git-maber/fluid-sim/memory-bank/progress.md

 - Created UI controls for adjusting simulation parameters
 - Tested and optimized configuration values for optimal visual effect
 - Discovered optimal parameter settings for fluid dissipation and movement
+- Removed test splat code that was causing a flash in the center of the screen on page load

 ## In Progress
 - Browser compatibility testing